-The current shortage of special education teachers creates a growing demand for educators with this credential.
-APU now offers a fifth-year credential in special education for the teaching of mild/moderate disabled students (K-12).
 The program is offered in two distinct tracks to accommodate educators from various points of entry.
-The Level I credential offers Track 1 for those with no teaching contract; Track 2 is for the currently contracted teacher.
+The Level I credential offers Track 1 for those without a full-time teaching contract; Track 2 is for the currently contracted teacher.
 Students must see an advisor for proper placement in tracks within this credential program.
 Course content is application oriented, enabling students to take what they learn in the evening and use it in their classroom the next day.